29 Curve sketching

 Two models for population growth are exponential growth: \(P(t) = P_0 a^t\) and logistic growth: \(P(t) = K P_0 a^t / (K + P_0(a^t - 1))\).
 The exponential growth model has growth rate proportional to the current population.
 The logistic model has growth rate depending on the current population and the available resources (which can limit growth).

-Letting \(K=50\), \(P_0=5\), and \(a= e^{1/4}\).
-A plot over \([0,5]\) shows somewhat similar behaviour:
+Letting \(K=50\), \(P_0=5\), and \(a= e^{1/4}\), the plots in Figure 29.14 $ shows somewhat similar behaviour over $[0,5].

 K, P0, a = 50, 5, exp(1/4)